-In addition, when applying for traditional life insurance coverage, you will also be required to submit to a medical exam as part of the overall life insurance application process.
+In addition, when applying for traditional life insurance coverage, you will also be required to submit to a medical exam as part of the overall life insurance application process, unless you choose to purchase a no exam life insurance policy, which will come with a higher premium rate.
 This will entail providing a blood and urine sample.
 These samples will be reviewed for other specific health conditions that could also pose certain claim related risks to the insurance company in terms of filing a costly claim.

 Likewise, the underwriters will also base the approval of your application on factors such as your age, gender, height and weight, smoking and alcohol usage, occupation and income, and any type of risky hobbies that you may participate in.